petecarapetyan/jukeloxNotIbm/docs/index.md

 ---
-title: Walktown
+title: OMG
-layout: home.njk
+layout: layout-home
-slogan: A fantasy place, where you can live fine without a car
+slogan: OMG is the best ever in the history of the whole world
 callToActionItems:
   - text: Follow Guides
     href: /guides/
   - text: Browse Docs
     href: /docs/
-reasonHeader: Why Not Drive?
+reasonHeader: OMG?
+Why not?
 reasons:
   - header: Small
     text: No overblown tools or frontend frameworks, add JavaScript and/or Web Components only on pages where needed.